ncRNA-lab/Cucumber-HSVd/README.md

 - Transcriptome: Script used to perform differential expression analysis of transcripts.
 - Methylome: Script used to perform differential methylation analysis.

+This section provides the scripts that generate the tables mentioned in the previous section.